ayser259/emptymyinbox/SETUP.md

 3. **Sync Emails**:
    - Click the sync button (↻) next to an account to manually refresh emails
-   - In the future, emails will sync automatically via Celery background tasks

 ## API Endpoints